Deductive-nomological model: Covering action

 In 1941, Richard Feynman introduced QM's path integral formalism, which if taken toward interpretation as a causal mechanical model clashes with Heisenberg's matrix formalism and with Schrödinger's wave formalism, although all three are empirically identical, sharing predictions.
 Next, working on QED, Feynman sought to model particles without fields and find the vacuum truly empty.
 As each known fundamental force is apparently an effect of a field, Feynman failed.
-Louis de Broglie's waveparticle duality had rendered atomism—indivisible particles in a void—untenable, and highlighted the very notion of discontinuous particles as selfcontradictory.
+Louis de Broglie's waveparticle duality had rendered atomism—indivisible particles in a void—untenable, and highlighted the very notion of discontinuous particles as self-contradictory.

 Meeting in 1947, Freeman Dyson, Richard Feynman, Julian Schwinger, and Sin-Itiro Tomonaga soon introduced renormalization, a procedure converting QED to physics' most predictively precise theory, subsuming chemistry, optics, and statistical mechanics.
 QED thus won physicists' general acceptance.
 Paul Dirac criticized its need for renormalization as showing its unnaturalness, and called for an aether.
 In 1947, Willis Lamb had found unexpected motion of electron orbitals, shifted since the vacuum is not truly empty.
 Yet emptiness was catchy, abolishing aether conceptually, and physics proceeded ostensibly without it, even suppressing it.
 Meanwhile, "sickened by untidy math, most philosophers of physics tend to neglect QED".

 Physicists have feared even mentioning aether, renamed vacuum, which—as such—is nonexistent.
 General philosophers of science commonly believe that aether, rather, is fictitious, "relegated to the dustbin of scientific history ever since" 1905 brought special relativity.
 Einstein was noncommittal to aether's nonexistence, simply said it superfluous.
 Abolishing Newtonian motion for electrodynamic primacy, however, Einstein inadvertently reinforced aether, and to explain motion was led back to aether in general relativity.
 Yet resistance to relativity theory became associated with earlier theories of aether, whose word and concept became taboo.
 Einstein explained special relativity's compatibility with an aether, but Einstein aether, too, was opposed.
 Objects became conceived as pinned directly on space and time by abstract geometric relations lacking ghostly or fluid medium.